tobyhodges/fair-research-software/episodes/07-code-structure.md

 # rest of your code
 ```

-However, if your source file is imported by another Python script, e.g. in order to reuse its functions, with:
+However, if your script is imported by another Python script, e.g. in order to reuse its functions, with:

 ```python
 import eva_data_analysis